 A scrap fabric wreath is a brilliant door adornment that can cost pennies to make.
 And it is one of those brilliant zero waste crafts for kids.
 Use old scraps to make this easy wreath that can be adapted all year round, for Christmas, Halloween or Easter.
 See my tutorial.

 Advent calendars are a hugely wasteful thing that you might buy year after year.
 Instead of wasting all that money, why not make these cute advent calendar bags and fill them with candy or little gifts for each day instead?
 Here is how to make them.

 Is is summer and you want to have a water ballon fight?
 Well think of the money you can save and the single use plastic you will stop using if you use this water balloon alternative!

 Finally, if your little one does have a party, consider not having plastic party bags with plastic tat in.
 Instead send your guests home with reusable homemade party bags with sweets and gifts that will be appreciated more.
 Use my lined drawstring bag tutorial or make a zipped pouch with a long cord strap for a perfect little girl party bag!

 It is also important to remember to be a little bit more sustainable when you are out and about, travelling and eating on the go.
 By making zero waste swaps when you are away from home, you can save even more money!

 Plastic sandwich bags and ziplock bags are definitely things that need to be relegated to the history books.
 Why not make your own reusable wraps with my easy tutorial?

-Alternatively, you can use a snack pack to carry around those vital victuals.
+Alternatively, you can use a snack pack or DIY reusable sandwich bags to carry around your food.
 Here is a great tutorial.

 Reusable Straw case